 Condition requirement Means of monitoring during period under review Compliance achieved?
-19. Emissions limits for lead, chromium and zinc Not measured.
+17. Notification prior to using more than three blasting nozzles Check of the Council records, inspection and liaison with consent holder.
+No more than three nozzles used N/A 18.
+Notification prior to using grit room Receipt of notifications, inspection and liaison with consent holder.
+Grit room not used N/A 19.
+Emissions limits for lead, chromium and zinc Not measured.
 Discussions with consent holder about materials blasted Yes Yard operations 20.
 Infrequent yard blasting Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 21.
 Screening at yard blasting to contain dust emissions Inspection and observation when inspecting officer is in the vicinity of the site on other business N/A Mobile operations 22.
 Screening at mobile blasting to contain emissions Inspection and observation when inspecting officers travelling in region Yes 23.
 Notification seven days to 48 hours before blasting near watercourses Notification received Yes 24.
 Prohibited effects in surface watercourses Inspection Yes 25.
 Notification if blasting close to dwelling or property boundary No notifications received.
 No complaints received N/A 26.
 Suspended particulate limit of 3 mg/m3 and deposited particulate of 0.13 g/m2/day beyond boundary Not measured during year under review N/A Review Overall assessment of consent complia High Overall assessment of administrative p erformance in respect of this consent High

-During the year, Fitzroy Engineering Group Ltd demonstrated a high level of environmental and a high level of administrative performance as defined in Section 1.1.5.
+During the year, Dialog Fitzroy Ltd demonstrated a high level of environmental and a high level of administrative performance as defined in Section 1.1.5.
 No unauthorised incidents were recorded in relation to their activities on the site.
 The likely environmental effects of this discharge were considered to be low to negligible.

-Although there were exceedances of the particulate deposition rate recorded, these were considered to be a result of vegetation input and yard dust re-suspension from the surrounding area, and no complaints were received in relation to their activities during the year.
+Although there was one slight exceedance of the particulate deposition rate recorded, this was considered to be a result of vegetation input and yard dust re-suspension from the surrounding area, and no complaints were received in relation to their activities during the year.